Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Labels added by this rule group

 This managed rule group adds labels to the web requests that it evaluates, which are available to rules that run after this rule group in your web ACL.
 Amazon WAF also records the labels to Amazon CloudWatch metrics.
-For general information about labels and label metrics, see Labels on web requests and Label metrics and dimensions.
+For general information about labels and label metrics, see Web request labeling and Label metrics and dimensions.

 Token labels